dotnet/dotnet-docker/samples/kubernetes/replicas-and-health/README.md

   Normal  Started    30s   kubelet            Started container aspnetapp
 ```

-Much of the output has removed in this example.
+Much of the output has been removed in this example.
 The key part is the events.
 Kubernetes will show a failing container, as is demonstrated in [Configure Liveness, Readiness and Startup Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/), as follows.

 ```bash
  Type     Reason     Age                From               Message